tymyrddin/blue-phish/source/docs/mitre/README.md

 ## What?

-Investigating known related MITRE tactics, techniques and procedures (TTPs) employed by adversaries.
+Understanding our current defensive capabilities and mapping them against Mitre Att&Ck framework.
+MITRE offers a better understanding of the operations of threat actors, enabling systematic and repeatable categorisation.

 ## Why?

-MITRE offers a better understanding of the operations of threat actors, enabling systematic and repeatable categorisation.

-As part of their efforts to support the Att&Ck framework, Mitre tracks 138 cyberthreat groups.
-Monitoring the collective activity of these groups is an essential component of mapping and analysing the threat landscape.
+Helpful for discovering where and how best to invest our time and energy.
+Then layer the same with potential threats to our devices and (home) networks.
+The gaps discovered are the areas that should be focused first.

 ## How?